Büyükada: Later history

 Prinkipo was one of the last places that the Ottomans managed to seize from the Byzantine.
 It then settled down as a sleepy backwater until 1846 when the first ferry service made it easily accessible from mainland Constantinople/Istanbul whereupon it became an increasingly popular summer retreat for wealthier city residents.
 Most of its Greek residents left in the population exchange of 1923 or after the pogrom of 1955 and the expulsion order of 1966.
 Many of the Armenians were driven out in 1924.
 Just a few Jews still live on the island.

 At one time iron mining took place on the island in the area now called Maden (Mine).
 International tourism to the Princes' Islands was relatively slow to take off but by 2015 was becoming the dominant economic factor.

 Transport on the island

 Until 2020 the only transportation on Büyükada (as on the other inhabited Princes' islands) had been horse-drawn phaetons (fayton).
 However, the explosion of tourism on the island had made this increasingly unsustainable and, under pressure from animal-rights activists, the decision was made to replace the horses with electric vehicles, bringing to an end a tradition that had made the islands unique in Turkey.

+The introduction of electric buses on the island prompted protests from local residents who see them as a threat to the island's pedestrianized areas.